ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

    ./devbuild.sh --platform=<machine_name> --conda-dir /path/to/conda

-To install conda in an arbitrary location, use both the ``conda`` target and the ``--conda-dir`` flag.

-Running ``./devbuild.sh`` will show the usage statement for all available flags and targets for this script.
+Running ``./devbuild.sh`` without any arguments will show the usage statement for all available flags and targets for this script.

 .. note::
    Although build modulefiles exist for generic Linux and MacOS machines, users will need to alter these according to the instructions in Sections :numref:`%s <CMakeApproach>` & :numref:`%s <MacLinuxDetails>`.
 Users on these systems may have more success building the SRW App with the :ref:`CMake Approach <CMakeApproach>` instead.